tommy-russoniello/cs362-catch-tests/README.md

 # cs362-catch-tests
-Test files I wrote for data structures course grading.
-Uses Catch2 framework.
+Some test files I wrote as a grader for a data structures course.
+Tests use [Catch2](https://github.com/catchorg/Catch2) C++ framework.